 If Possible – Update MacBook Pro

-If you are able to connect to a different network, such as a mobile hotspot, a public network, or a wired Ethernet connection, try this step.
+If you can connect to a different network, such as a mobile hotspot, a public network, or a wired Ethernet connection, try this step.
 If you cannot connect to the internet at all, skip this step.

 Click the Apple Icon in the top left of the screen.
 Then, Click System Preferences